Oxford Health Specialist Psychological Intervention Centre (OHSPIC)

 We will seek to liaise closely with local services during assessment and treatment.
 We are keen to do this so that once people have completed treatment, they can receive ongoing support, should they require it, from health professionals closer to home.

-In the meantime, you can find answers to commonly asked questions in our FAQ section.
+You can find answers to commonly asked questions in our FAQ section.